Hyundai Tucson MPG By Year & Gas Mileage

 Each drivetrain works with a 2.5-liter four-cylinder engine, which delivers 187 horsepower and 178 pound-feet of torque, and an eight-speed automatic transmission.
 FWD is standard in all five trim levels of the Hyundai Tucson.
 The EPA-estimated 25/33/28 MPG (City/Highway/Combined)1 gives you the mileage you need to conquer the daily commute or family road trip.

 AWD is available in every trim as an alternative.
-These variants are only slightly less efficient, and the improved traction and handling may be enough to justify losing that small amount of fuel economy.
-The Hyundai Tucson driving range is up to an EPA-estimated 400 miles for FWD models2 and 372 miles for AWD.2
+These variants have only slightly lower efficiency, and the improved traction and handling may be enough to justify losing that small amount of fuel economy.
+The 2026 Tucson driving range is up to an EPA-estimated 400 miles for FWD models2 and 372 miles for AWD.2

-However, if you want even more MPG and range, check out electrified options like the 2025 Tucson Hybrid and 2024 Tucson Plug-In Hybrid.
-For 2025, the Tucson Hybrid receives an EPA-estimated 38 MPG (Combined)1 for the base Blue trim, which allows it to drive up to an EPA-estimated 521 miles.2 All remaining trims earn an EPA-estimated 35 MPG (Combined)1 and 480 miles of range.2 For 2024, the Tucson Plug-In Hybrid renders an EPA-estimated 80 MPGe (Combined).3
+However, if you want even more MPG and range, check out electrified options like the Tucson Hybrid and Tucson Plug-In Hybrid.
+The hybrid Hyundai Tucson driving range is an EPA-estimated 521 miles,2 thanks to its EPA-estimated 38 MPG (Combined)1 for the base Blue SE trim level.2 All remaining trims earn an EPA-estimated 36 MPG (Combined)1 and 493 miles of range.2 For 2026, the Tucson Plug-In Hybrid renders an EPA-estimated 77 MPGe (Combined)3 and 32-mile all-electric range.4

 Hyundai Tucson Fuel Efficiency by Year

-The 2025 model's efficient engine is part of the fourth generation of Tucson SUVs, which is dedicated to high MPG ratings.
-If you're in the market for a new or used vehicle and want the best MPG for your buck, check out this chart that goes over the last eight model years:
+The 2026 model's engine is part of the fourth generation of Tucson SUVs, which is dedicated to high MPG ratings.
+If you're in the market for a new or used vehicle and want the best MPG for your buck, check out this chart that goes over the last nine model years, including 2026:

-As you can see, the 2022 model year offers the highest EPA-estimated MPG, just slightly edging out the 2025 iteration.1 This difference is minor, though, so you can enjoy the additional features offered with the new Hyundai Tucson for sale without losing much fuel efficiency.
+As you can see, the 2022 model year offers the highest EPA-estimated MPG, just slightly edging out the 2026 iteration.1 This difference is minor, though, so you can enjoy the additional features offered with the new Hyundai Tucson for sale without losing much fuel economy.

-Fourth-generation Tucson models (from 2022 to present) are fantastic for any driver wanting to maximize fuel economy.
-While previous generations provided less MPG overall,1 it shows how Hyundai engineers have refined the Tucson driving experience over the years.
+Fourth-generation Tucson models (from 2022 to present) are fantastic for any driver wanting to maximize fuel usage.
+While previous generations provided less MPG overall, it shows how Hyundai engineers have refined the Tucson driving experience over the years.

 Explore Hyundai Tucson Fuel Economy at Potamkin Hyundai